 Scale: Diameter and Height of a Light Fixture

 Let’s start with some basic parameters before we add furniture to the mix.
-Note, these guidelines apply to ceiling lights like chandeliers, pendants and flushmounts in open rooms like living rooms and bedrooms.
+(Note: these guidelines apply to ceiling lights like chandeliers, pendants and flushmounts in open rooms such as living rooms and bedrooms.)